synoloris/syno-medicine-assistant-chatbot/README.md

 ## Modeling

 ### Approach
-- **Pre-trained Model**: The project utilizes the `all-MiniLM-L6-v2` model from the Sentence Transformers library to encode the dataset.
+- **Pre-trained Model**: The project utilizes the `all-MiniLM-L6-v2` model from the Sentence Transformers library to encode the dataset, which can be found on [HuggingFace](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 This model is chosen for its balance of speed and accuracy, making it suitable for real-time applications.
 - **RAG (Retrieval-Augmented Generation)**: The core approach involves two main components:
   1. **Retrieval**: Given a user query, the embedded dataset is searched to retrieve the most relevant pieces of information.
 This is done using the pre-trained Sentence Transformer model to ensure semantically similar results.
   2. **Generation**: The retrieved information is then passed to OpenAI's GPT-3.5-turbo model to generate a coherent and contextually appropriate response.
 This ensures that the chatbot's answers are not only accurate but also easy to understand.